 Joey's mother Susan tells the story of Joey's experiences in HCBS waiver settings and how the Jennings family managed to get him the care he needs at the White Haven State Center.
+(Joey's story was featured in the December, 2017 issue of EP - Execeptional Parent Magazine.)

 By Jill Barker